centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-awa-jmx.md

 ## Prerequisites

-Please deploy jolokia agent on your AWA Server [Jolokia download page](https://jolokia.org/download.html).
+Please deploy the Jolokia agent on your AWA Server ([Jolokia download page](https://jolokia.org/download.html)).
-Ask to your admin to deploy it and give you the URL.
+Ask your admin to deploy it and give you the URL.

 ## Setup